toidiu/toidiu.github.io/content/brag/behavioral_values_tension.md

 +++
-title = "For a pair of Oxide's values, describe a time in which the two values came into tension for you or your work, and how you resolved it." date = 2026-06-01
+title = "For a pair of values, describe a time in which the two values came into tension for you or your work, and how you resolved it." date = 2026-06-01

 [taxonomies]